-Do you know which spices in your kitchen cabinet can relieve an upset stomach, nausea, morning sickness or a toothache?
-These 5 popular culinary spices not only enhance the flavor of our foods, but also have healing properties and medicinal benefits.
+Do you know which spices in your kitchen cabinet can relieve an upset stomach, nausea, morning sickness, or a toothache?
+These 5 popular culinary spices not only enhance the flavor of our foods but also have healing properties and medicinal benefits.
 Try our ideas for adding these health- and flavor-enhancing culinary spices to your meals and beverages.

 Turmeric comes from the root of a perennial plant in the ginger family and is native to China.
 The rhizomes are sun-dried and ground.
 It has a pungent, ginger-pepper flavor.
 It is used extensively in Indian cooking and medicinally in traditional Chinese and Indian medicine.
-Turmeric powder is used commercially in prepared mustards, curry powder, dressings, cheeses and butter.
-The healing properties in this spice are largely attributed to its high curcumin content.
-It is a powerful antioxidant, and natural antibiotic that boosts the immune system, and protects against cancer, and liver and lung damage.
+Turmeric powder is used commercially in prepared mustards, curry powder, dressings, cheeses, and butter.
+The healing properties of this spice are largely attributed to its high curcumin content.
+It is a powerful antioxidant, and natural antibiotic that boosts the immune system and protects against cancer, and liver and lung damage.
 Its anti-inflammatory properties are extremely helpful at reducing the inflammation and pain associated with all types of arthritis including rheumatoid arthritis.
 It also stimulates circulation.

-Culinary Uses of Turmeric
+Culinary Uses For Turmeric

 Turmeric is the main ingredient in curry powder.
-Use when preparing traditional Indian cuisine, chicken, fish, egg dishes, rice, cream sauces and salad dressing, mayonnaise, mustard, dry spice rubs, marinades, soups, hot tea, corn and pickle relish, and chow-chow.
+Use when preparing traditional Indian cuisine, chicken, fish, egg dishes, rice, cream sauces and salad dressing, mayonnaise, mustard, dry spice rubs, marinades, soups, hot tea, corn & pickle relish, and chow-chow.

-Culinary Uses of Cinnamon
+Culinary Uses for Cinnamon

-Ground cinnamon can be sprinkled on baked sweet potatoes with honey butter, in fruit salads, applesauce and yogurt, over hot beverages, in pancake or muffin batter, pies, and lamb stew.
+Ground cinnamon can be sprinkled on baked sweet potatoes with honey butter, in fruit salads, applesauce, and yogurt, over hot beverages, in pancake or muffin batter, pies, and lamb stew.

 Cayenne is a very hot spice that comes from ground and dried hot, red peppers.
 Columbus introduced Europe to red hot peppers after discovering them in Cuba.
 Cayenne has anti-inflammatory and anti-irritant properties and contains vitamin E, which works to prevent cancer, colon disorders, and heart problems.
 It promotes good circulation and digestion.
 It also promotes weight loss as it helps burn fat, curb the appetite, and boost metabolism.
 It is also helpful in ridding the body of cold and flu symptoms as it works to break up and expel mucous.
 For therapeutic benefits add a pinch of ground cayenne to a glass of lemon water and drink daily.

-Culinary uses for Cayenne
+Culinary Uses for Cayenne

 It is frequently used in Mexican dishes such as tamales, chili, salsa, guacamole, and Mexican cornbread.
-Cayenne is also a key flavoring in cheese straws, tomato juice cocktails, chowders, sausage, barbecue rubs and sauces.
+Cayenne is also a key flavoring in cheese straws, tomato juice cocktails, chowders, sausage, barbecue rubs, and sauces.

 Ginger is a favorite spice used in Asian cuisines.
-It comes from the rhizomes, underground root of the ginger plant.
-The dried root is available whole, ground or distilled into an essential oil.
+It comes from the rhizomes—the underground root of the ginger plant.
+The dried root is available whole, ground, or distilled into an essential oil.
 It is native to Southeast Asia and is also grown in Jamaica.
 Ginger has a spicy hot, yet sweet flavor, making it versatile to cook with.